ChennadeBrown/Project1-558/README.md

 resp2Df$ID <- NULL
 ```

-This function allows the user to return NewDeaths, TotalDeaths, &
+This function allows the user to query the Summary API by columns by
-NewRecovered, or all columns from the Summary API.
-To subset by rows the
+entering the column name or all.
+To subset by rows the user can enter
-user can enter the column name and row to be selected in the filter
+the column name and row to be selected in the filter function.
-function.

 ``` r
 Summary <- function(type = "all"){